 You can give out an affiliate discount any time you feel the need to boost your sales.
 But most especially if you are a new shop owner, you will need to do some marketing.
 At this stage of your business, it will attract new customers and bring some visibility to your shop.
 Therefore you should consider this in your marketing strategy.

-Example: As part of their product launch strategy, this electronic shop gave a $20 discount off order subtotal to any customer that lands on the shop via affiliate link A.
+Example: As part of their product launch strategy, an electronic shop gave a $20 discount off order subtotal to any customer that lands on the shop via affiliate link A.

 c) How can you set up affiliate discounts?